XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

 solang.exe compile contracts/incrementer.sol --target solana --output build
 ```

-If this works properly you will see the folder with the 2 described files.
+If this works properly, you will see the folder with the 2 described files.

 ![Screenshot_5](https://user-images.githubusercontent.com/34518489/195973424-997ac17e-7463-4fbe-a09b-9cccb8dcf2b0.png)

-Now its compiled with `Solang` we going to deploy it to solana devnet, first lets create a `deployContract.js` file in the project root:
+Now that it's compiled with `Solang`, you are going to deploy it to Solana devnet.
+The first step is to create a `deployContract.js` file in the project root:

 ```jsx
 const { Connection, LAMPORTS_PER_SOL, Keypair } = require('@solana/web3.js');